cloudflare/workerd/README.md

 In theory, `workerd` should work on any POSIX system that is supported by V8.

-In practice, `workerd` is tested on Linux (TODO: and MacOS) under x86-64 and arm64 architectures.
+In practice, `workerd` is tested on Linux and macOS under x86-64 and arm64 architectures.
 On other platforms, you may have to do tinkering to make things work.

 Windows users should run `workerd` under WSL2.